Sathi-Giri/Git-Tutorial/README.md

         mycursor.execute("insert into user_data values('" + u + "','" + p + "')")
         mysql.commit()

-#### Enter the username and password of the user whose data is to display
 ```python
    a = int(input("ENTER YOUR CHOICE:"))
                 # if user wants to enter administration option